pinkman7009/Hangman-Game/README.md

 # How it works

-1. The user needs to guess a game within a specific number of tries.
+1. The user needs to guess a word within a specific number of tries.
 2. If the user exceeds the number of tries, then he or she loses.

 # Screenshots